MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/embedded-canvas-app-add-classic-designer.md

        > If opening PowerApps Studio is blocked due to a web browser pop-up blocker you must enable the web.powerapps.com site or temporarily disable the pop-up blocker and then select **Customize** again.
 13. In PowerApps Studio notice that there is a special **ModelDrivenFormIntegration** control in the left pane.
 This control is responsible for bringing contextual data from the host model-driven form to the embedded canvas app.
 14. Observe that a [canvas app form control](../canvas-apps/controls/control-form-detail.md) was automatically added to your embedded canvas app and displays the data being passed to it from the host model-driven form via the ModelDrivenFormIntegration control.
 15. Select the **View** tab, and then select **Data sources**.
-Notice that a datasource for the parent entity of your host model-driven form, Accounts in this case, was automatically added to your embedded canvas app.
+Notice that a data source for the parent entity of your host model-driven form, Accounts in this case, was automatically added to your embedded canvas app.
 16. Select the **Form1** control and observe that the **DataSource** property is set to **Accounts**.
 17. With the **Form1** control still selected, observe that the **Item** property is set to **ModelDrivenFormIntegration.Item**.
 	> [!NOTE]